 The Bottom Line

 Any bit of plastic you can prevent from entering the environment is a positive step forward.
+Think about the items you buy for yourself and as gifts to others.
 Pick up trash, recycle properly, and avoid plastic packaging.

 “We don’t need a handful of people doing zero waste perfectly.
 We need millions of people doing it imperfectly.”
 Anne Marie Bonneau